FOGO

 Click here for more information on what happens to your FOGO.

 The FOGO wheelie bin is a 240 litre bin with a lime green lid, the same size as your recycling bin.
-If you currently live in a dwelling where there are three (3) or more units and shared bins you won’t automatically receive a FOGO bin when they are delivered but you will be able to receive one upon request from 1 December 2021 onwards.
+If you currently live in a dwelling where there are three (3) or more units and shared bins you won’t automatically receive a FOGO bin.

 Accompanying the delivery of your bins will be information on what can and can’t go in FOGO, tips on keeping you bins clean and a note on when you collection day will be (FOGO will be collected fortnightly on a different day to your other bins).